-Example 1: The defendant engaged in food manufacturing and the processing business produced 28 foods items, including spices and sauces, which were mixed to make a final product.
+- Example 1: The defendant engaged in food manufacturing in a processing business producing 28 food items, including spices and sauces, which were mixed to make a final product.
 The defendant violated the Act on Labeling and Advertising of Foods by falsely indicating on the label of the final product the names of ingredients and their blending ratio.
-The Court sentenced the defendant to six months of imprisonment with a one-year probation, and a fine of KRW 10 million.

-Example 2: The defendant operated a company that manufactured heating stoves for construction sites.
+On June 14, 2022, the Western Branch of the Busan District Court sentenced the defendant to six months of imprisonment with a one-year probation, and a fine of KRW 10 million. - Example 2: The defendant operated a company that manufactured heating stoves for construction sites.
 Despite the fact that raw materials used for the heating stove product was smokeless coal, the defendant made false and exaggerated representations on the product container that the raw material was "charcoal, natural charcoal briquettes", and made false and exaggerated advertisements that the product has "almost no toxic gas emissions and is harmless to physical health".
-The Court sentenced the defendant to eight months of imprisonment with a two-year probation.
+On September 9, 2021, the Bucheon Branch of Incheon District Court sentenced the defendant to eight months of imprisonment with a two-year probation.